Categories of worker

 If a jobholder is employed by more than one employer, or changes employer, the duties apply to each employer separately.

 A director isn’t a worker unless they’re employed by the company under a contract of employment, and at least one other person is so employed.
 In other words, one-man companies aren’t included in the definition of worker.

 If automatic enrolment (and re-enrolment) duties are not applied, the director would retain opt-in and joining rights.
 Alternatively, if the employer decides that it’s easier to automatically enrol all eligible jobholders regardless of the director status, they can do this too.
 Employers are free to decide the option that suits them best.

 Are there any exceptions to the employer's automatic enrolment duties?(Expand content) (Minimise content) (Content loading)

-Yes - in addition to the changes for directors and partners in an LLP, there are other exceptions to the automatic enrolment duties for employers.
+Yes - in addition to the modified employer duties for directors and partners in an LLP, there are other exceptions to the automatic enrolment duties for employers.
 The exceptions apply in specific circumstances and mean that the automatic enrolment duties are either changed or do not apply.

 You can find out more in paragraphs 83 to 120 of the Pensions Regulator’s Detailed Guidance 1 – ‘Employer duties and defining the workforce’.